Can Mendy resolve Chelsea's Kepa problem? New goalkeeper leaves record signing with no more room for error | Goal.com

 Along with Van Dijk, Alisson is considered one of the main reasons why the Reds are now in possession of one of the best defences in world football, with the Brazilian excelling not only as a shot-stopper, but also as an organiser and a sweeper-keeper.

-Speaking in July, Lampard spoke how Kepa needs to work towards reaching the same level of influence as Alisson, but also former Blues goalkeepers like Courtois and Petr Cech.
+In July, Lampard spoke of how Kepa needs to work towards reaching the same level of influence as Alisson, but also former Blues goalkeepers like Courtois and Petr Cech.

 "That has to be Kepa’s desire, to be that kind of person for this club, so that he can say that he’s a huge part of a successful team," the manager told reporters.